 The protein encoded by this gene can bind GOLPH3, linking the Golgi to the cytoskeleton and influencing Golgi membrane trafficking.
 The encoded protein is also part of a complex that assembles lamellar actomyosin bundles and may be required for cell migration. [provided by RefSeq, Oct 2016]

 GeneCards Summary for MYO18A Gene

 MYO18A (Myosin XVIIIA) is a Protein Coding gene.
 Diseases associated with MYO18A include 8P11 Myeloproliferative Syndrome.
-Among its related pathways are FGFR1 mutant receptor activation and HIV Life Cycle.
-GO annotations related to this gene include poly(A) RNA binding and actin filament binding.
+Among its related pathways are Signaling by FGFR2 in disease and FGFR1 mutant receptor activation.
+Gene Ontology (GO) annotations related to this gene include actin filament binding.
 An important paralog of this gene is MYO18B.

 UniProtKB/Swiss-Prot for MYO18A Gene